Moving Windmills Project

 The Innovation Center will:

-• Gather students, mentors, and community to create “innovative solutions to African Problems”
+• Convene students, mentors, and the broader community to forge innovative solutions for African challenges.

-• Serve as a model for collaborative learning and human-centered design
+• Be an exemplary model for collaborative learning and human-centered design.

 William’s Story